x00tex/hackTheBox/Boxes/linux/Retired/sink/README.md

 **And here is the [haproxy Vulnerability PoC](https://gist.github.com/ndavison/4c69a2c164b2125cd6685b7d5a3c135b) by [ndavison](https://github.com/ndavison)**

-When `Transfer-Encoding` and `Content-Length` is provided together, The request HAProxy sends to the backend has correctly prioritized `Transfer-Encoding`, and has stripped out the `content-length` and cut off everything, which went outside the boundry of the `Transfer-Encoding` request (Anything after `0`).
+When `Transfer-Encoding` and `Content-Length` is provided together, The request HAProxy sends to the backend has correctly prioritized `Transfer-Encoding`, and has stripped out the `content-length` and cut off everything, which went outside the boundary of the `Transfer-Encoding` request (Anything after `0`).

 However, if we have a `\x0b` (vertical tab) before the "chunked" string (note: `\x0c` aka form feed also works).